 Arabella Carter was one of the great unsung heroes who worked for peace and social justice in Philadelphia Yearly Meeting in the early 1900s.
+Arabella Carter studied in Swarthmore’s preparatory division in 1886 and was the first peace superintendent of the Philadelphia Yearly Meeting.
+Until her death in 1932, she championed African-American rights as a Pennsylvania Abolition Society officer.
 She never sought publicity or recognition for her work and was largely forgotten by all but Friends Historical Library archivists, who saw her hand in Quaker peace and social justice work over three decades.
 She appears to have received no monetary compensation for all these services, living simply on family money.
-This award, established in 1997 by the Alumni Council and presented each year at reunion, honors alumni who have made significant contributions as volunteers in their own communities or on a regional or national level.
+This award, established in 1997 by the Alumni Council and presented each year at reunion, honors alumni who have made significant contributions as volunteers.

 Joseph Shane Award

-This award honors a Swarthmore alumnus/a who, over an extended period of time, has contributed both time and service to significantly benefit the College.
-It was established in 1985 in honor of the late Joseph B. Shane '25, who served Swarthmore College as vice president for alumni affairs and public relations for more than 21 years.
-Joe's service to the College went beyond a simple job description - his warmth, humor, dedication to the College, and Quaker spirit made a lasting mark on Swarthmore and all who knew him.
+This award honors Swarthmore alumni who have contributed significant time and service to benefit the College.
+It was established in 1985 in honor of the late Joseph B. Shane '25, who served Swarthmore College as vice president for alumni affairs and public relations for 22 years.
+He was also active in the Religious Society of Friends.
+At Shane’s retirement dinner in 1972, James Michener ’29 called him “the best of the Swarthmore tradition.”